zarcsis/chirpy-test/_tabs/privacy.md

 Effective Date: 27 December 2025

 Thank you for using RDVR.
 Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your information when you use our application and website (<{{site.url}}/{{site.baseurl}}>).
+This Privacy Policy explains how we collect, use, and protect your information when you use our application and website (<{{site.url}}{{site.baseurl}}>).

 1. Information We Collect
 RDVR does not collect, store, or share any personal data.
 The application operates locally on your device and does not transmit user information to external servers.